Mister the Suspicioid

-They eventually arrived at a humble apartment building.
+They didn’t walk too far, the apartment building was only a few blocks from the bakery.
 Carole pulled out a key and let herself in.
 “Lidia gave this to me just in case,” she commented.
 “Real criminal mastermind that she is.”

 Tramp rolled his eyes, and Carole shrugged and made her way up the stairs.
 They stopped after a few flights, and came to a door.
-She looked at him once more, and then went to open the door.
+She looked at him once more, and then went to unlock it.

 The three entered, and all they could hear was sobbing.
 Tramp followed the sound, eventually entering the bedroom.
 The kora was sprawled out across the bed, crying hysterically.

 Carole rushed to her side, and put her arm around Lidia to comfort her.
 She glared at Tramp once again.

 “Lidia,” Tramp said, “I need you to tell me what happened.”

 Lidia hiccuped, and looked nervously around.
 “What happened?
 I told you everything, sir.
 I swear it.”